The Need for Long-Term Care Continues to Grow

 - The Medicaid program is designed to help people with low income and virtually no assets pay for health care.
 Nineteen percent of nursing home residents were eligible for Medicaid benefits before entering a nursing home.
 Another 19 percent will exhaust their personal assets and become eligible for Medicaid during their first year in the nursing home and 4 percent more will become eligible after the first year.

 - Medicaid reimbursement rates equate to approximately $8.25 per hour for care and services in nursing homes.
-According to a 2015 report by ELJAY, LLC for the American Health Care Association, the cost to nursing homes to care for Medicaid patients exceeded their actual Medicaid reimbursement by $23.15 per day in 2014.
-That means that the State now underfunds nursing home care by an average of $8,500 per Medicaid resident per year.
+According to a 2016 report by ELJAY, LLC for the American Health Care Association, the cost to nursing homes to care for Medicaid patients exceeded their actual Medicaid reimbursement by $25.43 per day in 2015.
+That means that the State now under funds nursing home care by an average of $9,000 per Medicaid resident per year.

 - A 2014 study by Avalere Health reported profit margins for publicly traded SNFs were the lowest of any healthcare sector in 2012; hospital and managed care margins were more than double those of SNFs.
 Avalere’s analysis also found that total profit margins for freestanding SNFs in Pennsylvania decreased from 3.2 percent to 1.2 percent between FY 2007 and FY 2012.
 Those SNFs caring for the highest proportion of resident qualifying for Medicaid were operating at the lowest margins–only 0.3%.